 Request Free Information on Phlebotomy Training Near You!

-First of all, few people are likely to know what a phlebotomy tech or phlebotomist is.
-The short answer is a health care professional who draws blood from patients.
+Right out of the gate, few people are likely to know what a phlebotomy tech or phlebotomist is.
+The short definition is a health care professional whose job is to draw blood.
 We will go into more depth later.
-So naturally anyone who chooses this profession must be OK around needles and blood.
-And if you are nervous in hospitals or other West Point KY medical facilities, well this profession may not be the best choice for you.
+So of course anyone who chooses this profession must be OK around needles and blood.
+And if you are anxious in hospitals or other Whitesburg KY medical facilities, well this profession may not be right for you.
 And now let’s talk about the patients.
-Phlebotomy Techs tend to work with anxious people who don’t like needles or having a blood sample drawn.
-And because many medical facilities are open 24 hours, you will probably be required to work weekends, evenings and even on holidays.
-But if you can handle the hours and the blood and needles, and if you enjoy interacting with people and are compassionate and very patient, this could be the right job for you.
+Phlebotomy Techs tend to work around nervous people who don’t like needles or having their blood taken.
+And because most health care facilities are open around the clock, you may be expected to work weekends, evenings and, you guessed it even on holidays.
+But if you don’t mind working with the blood and needles, and if you enjoy interacting with people and are compassionate and very patient, this could be the right job for you.

-Where do Phlebotomy Techs Work?
+Where are Phlebotomy Techs Employed?

-Phlebotomy Technician Education, Certification and Licensing
+Phlebotomy Education, Certification and Licensing

 - National Phlebotomy Association